 Students can obtain a meal plan for the academic year which varies in cost depending upon the number of weekly meals on the plan.
-All students that live in University-owned housing must select one of the residential meal plans.
+All students who live in University-owned housing must select one of the residential meal plans.
 There are also meal plans available for students living off-campus.
 Some of the graduate assistantships available at the University include both housing and a meal plan as part of the assistantship support.

-Please also note that University of Lynchburg will need verification that the coursework you have completed at the undergraduate level is equivalent to a bachelor’s degree program in the United States.
+Please also note that the University of Lynchburg will need verification that the coursework you have completed at the undergraduate level is equivalent to a bachelor’s degree program in the United States.

 Students have a maximum of 6 years to complete their degree program.
 Further information is available from the Office of Graduate Studies, including a four-year projection for the schedule of courses.
 The DPT and EdD programs are three-year, full-time cohort programs.

 Please check the appropriate program web pages for specific entry information as some programs such as Music and MBA begin in the summer terms.